You can’t work out what the type of data is by looking at the data itself

 - Either you try and work out what the datatype of a piece of data is by looking at e.g. the data's string representation.
 E.g. this data is "abcd" so it's a string, this data is "123" so it's a number.

 - Or you explicitly store and state, external to the data, its data type.
 E.g. store not only that the data is "123", but that it's a number.

 Option 1 seems attractive as it's simpler as you only need to store one piece of data.
 It also feels more normalized, as one piece of data is generally better than two (e.g. what if they are inconsistent, e.g. data is "abcjzh" and type is "number"?)

-But it gets worse.
+But in fact the problems with option 1 are worse than that.
 Option 1 seems to work, yet does not actually work in all case (and you want your software to work in all cases).
-That’s more dangerous that if it simply and clearly didn’t work.
+That's more dangerous that if it simply and clearly didn't work.